apache/usergrid/sdks/nodejs/README.md

 ###Making a user object
 There is no specific User object in the SDK.
 Instead, you simply need to use the Entity object, specifying a type of "users".
 Here are some examples:

 First, create a new user:

 	var marty = new sdk.Entity("users");

  Next, add more data if needed:

 	marty.set("username", "marty");
 	marty.set("name", "Marty McFly");
 	marty.set("City", "Hill Valley");
 	marty.set("State", "California");

 Finally, save the user to the database:

 	marty.save();

 If the user is modified:

 	marty.set("girlfriend","Jennifer");

 Just call save on the user:

 	marty.save();

 To refresh the user's information in the database:

 	marty.fetch();

 To get properties from the user object:

 	var city = marty.getField("city");

 If you no longer need the object, call the delete() method and the object will be deleted from database:

 	marty.destroy();

 Although the object is deleted from the database, it remains in your program.
 Destroy it if needed by calling:

 	marty = null;

 ##Session Management
-One of the first key features of this SDK is session management.
-Node.js does not implement any type of session management out of the box.
-To over come this, we added session management similar to what is used in PHP.

-The SDK uses a combination of local file storage and cookies to keep user data safe, yet highly available.
-Each new user is given a new session id, and a file of the same name is created for them.
-By default, these files are stored in the /tmp directory.
-This value can be overridden if needed:

-	sdk.Usergrid.session.set_session_dir('/path/to/your/session/directory');

-Currently there is no garbage collection for session files (see next section).
-We welcome any contributions!

-##Possible enhancements
-There are a few items that would likely be needed in a production environment:

-1. Cron job to remove old session files.
-2. Greater precision on filenames of session files.
-Using the epoch time to get the millisecond value works great for a demo, but on a high traffic site, it is possible that there could be name collisions.
+Session management is key for persistance across page loads.
+We have implemented session storage using the Usergrid engine.
+For each new request, a session object is created in the database and the key is stored as a cookie.

+Garbage collection has also been implemented to clean up old sessions.
+You can see an example of how to call this in the server.js file:

+		//call garbage collection
+		sdk.session.garbage_collection(
+		function(){
+			//do something here
+			console.log('Garbage collection completed');
+		},function(error){
+			//could not perform garbage collection
+			console.log('Error: Garbage collection failed, or nothing to delete'); }
+	);

+In the sample app, this method is called on every page load.
+However, in a production environment this wouldn't make sense.
+Your app should likely only call garbage collection once per hour.

 ## Contributing
 We welcome your enhancements!